vectara/vectara-docs/www/docs/common-use-cases/semantic-search/overview.md

 These generally work by reading immense amounts of text to build a model and then using that model to convert text into vectors, both at index and at query time.
-This obviates the need for many language rules of traditional keyword systems like sysnonym management, stemming, and phrase parsing for many use cases because the LLM can inherently understand what the user is asking.
+This obviates the need for many language rules of traditional keyword systems like synonym management, stemming, and phrase parsing for many use cases because the LLM can inherently understand what the user is asking.

 The team behind <Config v="names.product"/> has built LLMs that work across a